askvader/askvader/README.md

 <img alt="Noros" src="https://dl.dropboxusercontent.com/s/aig30sypi5avyul/noros_logo.png" width="600">

 Noros is a cloud provisioning tool using the [Dhall](https://dhall-lang.org/) language.
-It lets you describe cloud infrastructure such as servers, storage, VPC, network setup etc as *single expression*.
+It lets you describe cloud infrastructure such as servers, storage, VPC, network setup, orchestration engines, batch jobs etc as *single expression*.

 It uses Terraform, Packer and Nix under the hood and can be seen as a type-safe wrapper around (an opinionated subset of) the capabilities of these tools.